sarabranham/CX4240/README.md

-# An Exploratory Analysis into Preprocessing Techniques and Network Attacks
+# An Exploratory Analysis of Preprocessing Techniques and Network Attacks
+### Sara Branham and Caroline Repke

 ## Problem Background:
 * Machine learning techniques are a primary tool for analyzing network traffic and detecting cybersecurity attacks.